This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Difficulty: moderate/hard

 Disclaimer: The hiking time and difficulty are based on our experience.
 We are experienced hikers with a good level of fitness, used to hiking long distances and scrambling.
-We possess good navigation skills and use a Garmin watch* with a GPS navigation map.
+But we also enjoy pausing to admire the views, check for wildlife and take photos.
+We possess good navigation skills and use a Garmin watch with a GPS navigation map.
 Always check the park alerts and notes, as trail conditions change over time, which may affect the hike’s level of difficulty.

 Sunset on Mount Maroon